startin-blox/djangoldp/docs/create_model.md

 Only `deadline` will be serialized

-This is achieved when `LDPViewSet` sets the `exclude` property on the serializer in `build_serializer` method.
-Note that if you use a custom viewset which does not extend LDPSerializer then you will need to set this property yourself
+This is achieved when `LDPViewSet` sets the `exclude` in the serializer constructor.
+Note that if you use a custom viewset which does not extend LDPSerializer then you will need to set this property yourself.

 ### nested_fields_exclude